-A video of the Japanese band Kissaquo reciting the Heart Sutra has gone viral, collecting over nearly a million views.
+A video of the Japanese band Kissaquo reciting the Heart Sutra has gone viral, collecting over a million views.

 In Kissaquo’s performance of Buddhism’s Heart Sutra, the musical duo adds guitar, drums, and melody to the Buddhist scripture, recited in Japanese.
 But the track is a crossover hit, going viral on social media in America.
 That’s an impressive feat for a millennia-old Buddhist scripture.
 The Heart Sutra is revered by many Buddhists as a perfect explication of the nature of reality.